A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Magnetar Modeling with MOSFiT

 \subsection{Estimated Physical Parameters}

 Beyond estimates of luminosity and energy, we used our MOSFiT modeling to estimate key physical parameters of the newly-formed neutron star and the supernova ejecta.
-In Figure \ref{fig:MOSFiT} we show various parameter combinations from MOSFiT along with a comparison set of SLSNe from \citet{nicholl17b}.
+In Figure \ref{fig:MOSFiT}, we show various parameter combinations from MOSFiT along with a comparison set of SLSNe from \citet{nicholl17c}.
 We also plot several lines representing different ratios of the magnetar spin-down timescale (t$_{\textrm{mag}}$) and diffusion timescale (t$_{\textrm{diff}}$), assuming the median parameters of \citet{nicholl17c} for the parameters not shown in a given panel.
+The magnetar spin-down timescale is given by

+where P is the magnetar spin period and $\dot{P}$ is the period derivative \citep{ostriker71, nicholl17c}.
+The diffusion timescale is

+where $\kappa$ is the optical opacity, $M_{\textrm{ej}}$ is the ejecta mass, $\beta$ is a constant accounting for the density distribution of the ejecta, $c$ is the speed of light, and $v_{\textrm{ej}}$ is the ejecta velocity \citep{arnett82, nicholl17c}.

 Overall, we find good agreement between our sample and the \citet{nicholl17c} sample for each of the parameters.
 Using a K-S test \citep{massey51}, the distributions for each of the key physical parameters are consistent between our sample and that of \citet{nicholl17c}.
-Our median and $1\sigma$ dispersion on key parameters are as follows: P $= 2.4^{+2.5}_{-1.0}$ ms, B$_{\perp} = 1.2^{+1.0}_{-0.7} \times 10^{14}$ G, M$_{ej} = 7.1^{+12.6}_{-4.7} M_{\odot}$, E$_{k} = 4.7^{+5.3}_{-3.4} \times 10^{51}$ erg, fully consistent with previous studies \citep{nicholl17c, hsu21, chen22b}.
+Our median and $1\sigma$ dispersion on key parameters are as follows: P $= 2.4^{+2.5}_{-1.0}$ ms, B$_{\perp} = 1.2^{+1.0}_{-0.7} \times 10^{14}$ G, M$_{ej} = 7.1^{+12.6}_{-4.7} M_{\odot}$, E$_{kin} = 4.7^{+5.3}_{-3.4} \times 10^{51}$ erg, fully consistent with previous studies \citep{nicholl17c, hsu21, chen23b}.